MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 It is important to note that grug will still very much be a work in progress for the coming months.

 I have many plans, but the biggest undertakings will be:
-- Supporting Windows
+- Supporting Windows and Mac
-- Supporting ARM
+- Supporting ARM and WASM
 - Outputting debug symbols again, so that grug files can be stepped through with a debugger

-For the time being you can try out the list of [small example programs](https://github.com/MyNameIsTrez/grug/?tab=readme-ov-file#small-example-programs). :-)
+For the time being you can try out [the list of programs showcasing grug](https://github.com/MyNameIsTrez/grug/?tab=readme-ov-file#small-example-programs). :-)